lucid-kv/lucid/README.md

 ## Command Line Interface

-You can take a look at the Lucid command line on at <https://asciinema.org/a/277538>.
+You can take a look at the Lucid command line at <https://asciinema.org/a/277538>.

 ```
  ██╗    ██╗   ██╗ ██████╗██╗██████╗     ██╗  ██╗██╗   ██╗